makersmakingchange/Aspen-Sliding-Joystick/README.md

 ## Getting Started

 ### 1. Verify Joystick Type
-The Aspen Sliding Joystick is an analog joystick that uses a [TRRS](https://www.sparkfun.com/products/11580) lead to connecet to an existing gamepad such as the [Forest Joystick Mouse Hub](https://www.makersmakingchange.com/s/product/forest-joystick-mouse-hub/01tJR000000E4bdYAC), the Microsoft Xbox Adaptive Controller (XAC), or the Sony PlayStation Access Controller.
+The Aspen Sliding Joystick is an analog joystick that uses a [TRRS](https://www.sparkfun.com/products/11580) lead to connect to an existing gamepad such as the [Forest Joystick Mouse Hub](https://www.makersmakingchange.com/s/product/forest-joystick-mouse-hub/01tJR000000E4bdYAC), the Microsoft Xbox Adaptive Controller (XAC), or the Sony PlayStation Access Controller.
 Verify that this is the type of joystick the user would like.

 If they want a USB joystick with the same sliding motion instead, they should be directed to the Birch Sliding USB Joystick.